bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

                       )
 ```

-Lets fit a model where we ignore the behavioral differences in selection and fit a single model with all the data.
+Let's fit a model where we ignore the behavioral differences in selection and fit a single model with all the data.

 ``` r